LoopKit/loopdocs/docs/gh-actions/build-dev-browser.md

     * It should be configured with permission scope of `repo, workflow` and to never expire
     * You can check this using directions at [*GitHub* Token](gh-update.md#github-token)
 1. Next, follow along in this section to perform these steps before you build
-    * Add and Update `New Indentifier`
+    * Add and Update `New Identifier`
     * `Create Certificates`

 #### Automatic Creation of `alive branch`

+The `alive branch` is created automatically when you run the `Build Loop` action using the `dev branch` (version 3.3 or later).
+It is used as part of the automatic build process that will be released with the next version.

-!!! warning "What about the `alive branch`"
+??? warning "I got an error regarding the `alive branch` (click to open/close)"
     * Sometimes you get an error about the `alive branch`
-    * It should be created for you automatically if you are building with the `dev branch` **and** you have `workflow` permission added to the `scope` for your *GitHub* `Personal Access Token`
-    * If necessary, delete the `alive branch` and run the `Build Loop` action again
+    * If you do get an error, delete the `alive branch` and run the `Build Loop` action again
+        * Use this [GitHub link](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#deleting-a-branch){: target="_blank" } or ask for help when deleting a branch

 #### Add and Update New `Identifier`

 The `bundle ID` for the "`widget`" changed from "`SmallStatusWidget`" to the more descriptive "`LoopWidgetExtension`".

-* You need to run Add Identifier - be sure that you run this for the `dev branch`
+* You need to run `Add Identifier` - be sure to select the `dev branch` when you run this action
 * Wait for it to succeed
 * Add the `App Group` to this one new Identifier

-All other identifiers should be already set up.
-If they are not, please go through the steps on the [Configure to Use Browser](gh-first-time.md) page to figure out what you are missing.

 | `NAME` | `IDENTIFIER` |
 |-------|------------|